 If you’re looking for a soft and comfortable shoe that offers stability, this one could be it.
 You’ll find this shoe to be very responsive, especially in the forefoot, as it has a Zoom Air bag and features a crash pad in the heel.
 This helps to provide extra cushioning as the heel transitions to the toe.

 The midsole has a wide base and the lateral side rails help keep your foot centered as it transitions.
-Good arch support is noticeable but won’t feel as though it’s poking at your foot.
-The forefoot is flexible and provides a comfortable walk at an easy pace.
+The quality of the arch support is notable.
+Even with the extra support, the forefoot remains flexible and provides a comfortable walk at an easy pace.

 An internal heel counter extends into the midsole and helps to securely lock your heel down comfortably.
 It also has a smooth inner lining and the lightly padded collar will make sure that every step feels like you’re walking on a cloud.

-The upper is made from a double-layered mesh that has perforations for more airflow.
+The upper is made from a perforated double-layered mesh for more airflow.
 This helps to keep your foot cool as you walk.
 The integrated tongue is padded and you won’t have to worry about it sliding around as you walk.

 The outsole is made from hard carbon rubber with softer blown rubber on the forefoot and midfoot.
-This helps absorb the impact and you’ll find that the traction is great in both wet and dry conditions.
+The materials combine well to absorb impact.
+You’ll find the traction is great in both wet and dry conditions.

-The Structure 23 has had a redesign, and if you’re a fan of the Structure shoe series you may not be happy with the changes made to this shoe.
+The Structure 23 is a significant redesign.
+If you’re a hardcore fan of previous versions, there’s always the chance you may not be happy with the updates.
 Fans may find this shoe to be a lot softer than the previous versions.

 - Lightly padded collar